Comparative Politics, Political Parties and Elections, Political Institutions, Political Representation, Quantitative Methods

 Ph.D., Stanford University, 2005

-Stoll’s recent book, Changing Societies, Changing Party Systems (Cambridge University Press, 2013), studies how changes in society shape democratic party systems, as well as how political institutions condition that process.
-Her articles have appeared in the Journal of Statistical Software; Comparative Political Studies; the Journal of Politics; Party Politics; and West European Politics.
-She is currently at work on another book project, several articles, and a new research project on bureaucracy in comparative perspective.
+Stoll’s book, Changing Societies, Changing Party Systems (Cambridge University Press, 2013), studies how changes in society shape democratic party systems, as well as how political institutions condition that process.
+Her articles have appeared in the Journal of Statistical Software; Comparative Political Studies; Electoral Studies; the Journal of Politics; Party Politics; and West European Politics.
+She is currently at work on another book project on the size of democratic assemblies, several articles (such as on the relationship between social diversity and the party system at the level of the electoral district), and a new research project on bureaucracy in comparative perspective.

 PS 15 Introduction to Research in Political Science (Undergraduate)

 PS 116 Political Consequences of Electoral Laws (Undergraduate)

 PS 149 Israeli Politics (Undergraduate)

 PS 196 Senior Seminar: Designing Democratic Governments (Undergraduate)

 PS 197A-C Departmental Honors Program (Undergraduate)